saravanak/labs/diary/blog/2024-07-09-playing-with-big-tables-in-postgres.md

 ## The table

-Please read through the inline comments as we do a repl here.
+Please read through the inline comments as we do a REPL here.

 ```sql
 CREATE TABLE COLORS (ID SERIAL, NAME TEXT);